capacitor-community/generic-oauth2/README.md

 ### Custom OAuth Handler

-Some OAuth provider (e.g. Facebook) force developers to use their SDK on iOS.
+Some OAuth provider (e.g., Facebook) force developers to use their SDK on iOS.

-This plugin should be as generic as possible so I don't want to include provider specific dependencies.
+This plugin should be as generic as possible, so I don't want to include provider specific dependencies.

-Therefore I created a mechanism which let developers integrate custom SDK features in this plugin.
+Therefore, I created a mechanism which let developers integrate custom SDK features in this plugin.
-Simply configure a the class name in the option property `ios.customHandlerClass`.
+Simply configure the class name in the option property `ios.customHandlerClass`.
 This class has to implement `ByteowlsCapacitorOauth2.OAuth2CustomHandler`.

 See a full working example below!